 Enoversity at Eno Wine Bar provides the BEST wine tour in Chicago

 Class Size and Syllabus of the The Best Wine Tour in Chicago

-Class is held the third Sunday of each month at two different time slots: 3pm-5pm and 6pm-8pm.
+Enoversity is on the third Sunday of each month at two different time slots: 3pm-5pm and 6pm-8pm.
 Typically you’ll taste five different wines with an average retail price of $50-$75 a bottle.
 With a ticket price of $55 per class, you’re able to taste wines more expensive than the cost of a ticket.
 Along with wine, you’re provided charcuterie, toast, cheese, and chocolate on which to nibble.
 They wouldn’t get my nod for best wine tour in Chicago if the food didn’t match the delightfulness of the wines.

 The “Old World vs. New World” class that I took at Enoversity taught me so much about wine, I can’t wait to add the skills to my arsenal.
 Led by level two sommelier Nicole Alonso, the intimate class of three included a couple who comes regularly and can’t rave more about the classes or our teacher —hi Andy and Josh!
 Nicole took the time to go over the basics of wine tasting as it was my first time.
 She taught us the three different descriptors to study the wine: through sight, smell, and taste.
 I learned about why certain wines are poured in certain glasses, what terroir means, and that “Old World” wines tend to be a bit more delicate and nuanced than their “New World” counterparts.
 With Nicole’s guidance, we narrowed descriptors down from “vegetal and green” to “wet oyster rock and moss.”
 It was such a relaxing, educational, and enjoyable evening.
 I never felt dumb for not knowing a basic term, and tasted some fabulous wines.
 I can unabashedly say I am an Old World kinda girl!